Skip to main content

 Incomplete Courses

-You must complete all work and receive a final grade for any incomplete courses by the end of their final semester of study.
+You must complete all work and receive a final grade for any incomplete courses by the end of your final semester of study.
 If your graduation/degree completion date changes for any reason, you must contact the CISS to modify your Form I-20 to reflect the change.
 Refer to the section below on Graduating Late/Early.

 Graduating Early or Late